Unleash the Potential of Long Semantic IDs for Generative Recommendation: Experimental Setting Details

 \textbf{Baselines.} To ensure a rigorous comparison, we adopt the reported results from Rajput \textit{et al.}~\cite{rajput2023recommender} for HGN, SASRec, $\textrm{S}^3$-Rec, and TIGER on the Sports, Beauty, and Toys datasets.
 For all other datasets and baselines, we reproduce the results using their official implementations or the RecBole library~\cite{zhao2021recbole}, carefully tuning hyperparameters as suggested in their original papers.

-\textbf{Unified Semantic Encoder.} To ensure a fair comparison, we consistently employ the \texttt{sentence-t5-base}~\cite{ni2022sentence} as the universal semantic encoder for \textit{all} semantic ID-based methods, ensuring that any performance gains are attributed to our proposed architecture rather than superior raw semantic embeddings.
+\textbf{Unified Semantic Encoder.} To ensure a fair comparison, we consistently employ \texttt{sentence-t5-base}~\cite{ni2022sentence} as the universal semantic encoder for \textit{all} semantic ID-based methods, ensuring that any performance gains are attributed to our proposed architecture rather than superior raw semantic embeddings.
 We use the FAISS library~\cite{douze2025faiss} to implement OPQ.

 \textbf{\modelname{}.} We implement our method using HuggingFace transformers~\cite{wolf2020transformers} and align the model configuration with RPG~\cite{hou2025generating} for fair comparison.
 Specifically, we utilize a 2-layer Transformer~\cite{vaswani2017attention} decoder with an embedding dimension of $d{=}448$, a feed-forward network dimension of 1024, and 4 attention heads.
-Regarding the semantic ID length $m$, we focus on $m \in \{32, 64\}$ to fully leverage the expressive power of long sequences, while the default compression ratio is 8.
-The codebook size $M$ is set to 256.
-Key hyperparameters are configured as follows: the popularity debiasing strength $\beta=0.02$, the MTP prediction temperature $\gamma=0.03$, and the ISA alignment temperature $\tau=0.07$.
+Regarding the semantic ID length $m$, we focus on $m=32$ to fully leverage the expressive power of long sequences, while the default compression ratio is 8.
+The subspace codebook vocabulary size $M$ is configured as 256 for the Amazon Reviews 2014 datasets and 512 for the 2023 edition.
+Key hyperparameters are configured as follows: popularity debiasing scaling coefficient $\beta=0.02$, MTP generation temperature $\gamma=0.03$, and ISA contrastive temperature $\tau=0.07$.

 All experiments were conducted on a single NVIDIA RTX 6000 Ada GPU (48GB).
 To manage the search space efficiently, we adopt a \textit{two-stage tuning protocol}.
-First, we fix the ISA weight $\lambda=0.01$ and perform a grid search over the learning rate in $\{0.003, 0.005, 0.01\}$ and batch size in $\{64, 128, 256\}$, totaling 9 hyperparameter settings.
-Second, based on the optimal configuration from the first stage, we fine-tune $\lambda$ with $\{0.03, 0.05, 0.07, 0.1\}$.
-This results in a total of 13 experimental runs per dataset.
-For inference, unlike baselines that depend on beam search~\cite{rajput2023recommender} or decoding parameters~\cite{hou2025generating}, \modelname{} requires no generation strategy tuning; we simply load the best checkpoint based on validation NDCG@10 performance and perform holistic candidate scoring.
+First, we fix the ISA weight $\lambda=0.1$, the reconstruction loss weight $\alpha=0.03$ and perform a grid search over the learning rate in $\{0.003, 0.005\}$ and batch size in $\{64, 256\}$, totaling 4 hyperparameter settings.
+Second, based on the optimal configuration from the first stage, we jointly fine-tune $\lambda$ within $\{0.1, 0.15, 0.2\}$ and $\alpha$ within $\{0.03, 0.05\}$.
+This results in a total of 9 experimental runs per dataset.
+For inference, unlike generative baselines such as ActionPiece and RPG that inherently rely on beam search~\cite{rajput2023recommender} or cumbersome decoding parameter tuning~\cite{hou2025generating}, \modelname{} offers a highly concise retrieval paradigm requiring zero inference hyperparameter tuning; we simply load the best checkpoint based on validation NDCG@10 performance and perform holistic candidate scoring.